sadighian/crypto-rl/README.md

  date with the **FULL** branch.

 ### 8.2 Assumptions
+- You have installed a virtual environment and installed the project to that venv (e.g., `pip3 install -e .`)
 - You have mongoDB already installed
 - You know how to use a cli to start python scripts
 - You are running an ubuntu 18+ os

 ### 8.3 Change Log
+- 2019-12-12: Added docstrings and refactored many classes to improve code readability
 - 2019-09-18: Refactored `env`s and `broker`s for simplification and
   added different `reward` approaches.
 - 2019-09-13: Created and implemented 'order arrival' flow metrics,